root-project/web/manual/creating_a_user_application/index.md

 > you can only execute it with ROOT.

-## Generating the PDF output of the canvas and quitting
+## Generating a PDF file and quitting ROOT

 A standalone program in C++ contains the `main()` function, the starting point for the application execution.
 For this reason, create a C++ file that you can compile.